mattkibbler/gointerview/README.md

 A command line program which prompts the user with random pre-loaded questions and records their answer.
 After answering the user is shown the correct answer and asked to mark their own work - did they get it right or wrong.
 In the future I would like to integrate ChatGPT or some other AI to have this done automatically.

-## The Future
+## Roadmap

 With the foundation now in place I will look at tackle the following...

-* Add a database to store questions as well as record the user's answers.
+- [x] Add a database to store questions as well as record the user's answers.
-* Make it look nicer... add fancy colours?
+- [ ] Tags/categories to request questions of a particular type.
-* Integrate AI to verify answers and maybe generate new ones on the fly.
+- [ ] Make it look nicer... add fancy colours?
-* Tags/categories to request questions of a particular type.
+- [ ] Integrate AI to verify answers and maybe generate new ones on the fly.